This is not the first time our president has needed a history lesson on the Civil War.

 It also happened in May 1865, when the war was as fresh as cavalry dust and the Yankees were still chasing the fugitive Confederate president Jefferson Davis across Georgia.

-Here's a link to our original story in The Stoneman Gazette, where Union Gen. William Palmer wrote a passionate and eloquent letter intended for new President Andrew Johnson.
-Palmer was alarmed by reports that the adminstration might delay the full emancipation of slaves, now that Lincoln was dead.
-Gen. Palmer wanted the president to know what he was hearing from Southerners and why emancipation was non-negotiable.
+Here's a link to our original story in The Stoneman Gazette, where Union Gen. William Palmer wrote a passionate and eloquent letter intended for President Andrew Johnson.
+Palmer was alarmed by rumors that the administration might delay the full emancipation of slaves, now that Lincoln was dead.
+Gen. Palmer wanted the new president to know what he was hearing from Southerners and why emancipation was non-negotiable.

 If you have any questions about the real reasons for the Civil War, it's worth revisiting.